HomeInvertebratesBrittle Star

 Ophiuroidea

-This group diverged from other echinoderm groups during the Ordovician Period and is currently spread across a wide range of habitats, ranging from tide pools and coral reefs to hydrothermal vents and deep seas.
-Brittle stars feed on detritus, bacteria, plankton, and even the pollen of certain plants.
+Fossil records suggest that this group diverged from other echinoderm groups during the Ordovician Period.
+Brittle stars are spread across a wide range of habitats, ranging from tide pools and coral reefs to hydrothermal vents and deep seas.

 Description